somphene/somphene.github.io/log/_posts/2020-05-23-02-identification-compactifies.md

 * Reducing "space" or asymmetries or increasing symmetric are equivalent.
 Hence Identification leads to compactification.

 * In Calculus Language, Identification (Integration) is unifying elements from lower degree of freedom to a boundary of measure 0 in higher dimension.
 Line is identified to a circle, which is its compactification.

+* Identifying Operator (continuous) with its Spectrum (discrete) gives an Eigenvalue Equation.
+The solutions are Eigenfunctions which are compactified Identities to represent the remaining functions.

+   - Electron orbits are discrete (Bohr's Model) which gives elliptic levels of energy as the Spectrum.
+These elliptic orbits are also seen as discrete orbits of Planets and in Number theory (elliptic curves).
+The Electron Wavefunction densities are continuous.
+The composition of spectra with the Operator gives Schrodinger Equation as the Eigenvalue equation.
+The solutions are Eigenfunctions which are the Orbitals.